-Their heli hikes aren’t cheap but they are absolutely one of the best things to do in New Zealand.
+Their heli hikes aren’t cheap but they are absolutely one of the best things to do in the area, if not in the whole country.
 We think the breathtaking views and expert knowledge that you’ll find on these tours are well worth the cost — they really are bucket list adventures.

 The drive from Greymouth to Franz Josef takes just over 2 hours, whilst Fox is an additional 30 minutes away.

 Things to Do North of Greymouth

 Just 40 minutes north of Greymouth, you’ll find Punakaiki’s Pancake Rocks — a must on any West Coast itinerary.